Simple & Straightforward Guide on CBD Oil in Texas in 2024

 Is CBD Oil Legal in Texas?

 Yes!
 CBD oil for regular use is finally legal in Texas.
-However, there are two major factors that influence its legality: the source of CBD and the concentration of THC.
+However, two major factors influence its legality: the source of CBD and the concentration of THC.

-CBD oil is completely legal if it’s derived from hemp that has less than 0.3% THC.
-This concentration of THC isn’t high enough to cause any psychoactive effects.
+This essentially means that CBD oil is completely legal if it’s derived from hemp that has less than 0.3% THC.
+Why?
+Because this concentration of THC isn’t high enough to cause any psychoactive effects.

 House Bill 3703 has determined that qualifying illnesses are the following: